olayzdesire/alx-system_engineering-devops/0x00-shell_basics/README.md

 cd -  (Task10: Changes directory to previous)
 #!/bin/bash
 ls -al . .. /boot (Task11: Lists all files in long format from specified paths)
+#!/bin/bash
+file /tmp/iamafile (Task12: Tells what kind of file it is)